mikepiccione51-oss/Manufacturing-Downtime-SQL-Analysis/README.md

 ### Batches Processed by Operator

 This chart shows total production batches completed by each operator.
-Charlie processed the highest number of batches with 8.
+Charlie & Dee processed the highest number of batches with 11.

 ![Batches Processed by Operator](Images/operator_volume.png)